 I consider myself to be somewhere in between.
 The problem with both Calvinism and Arminianism is that they are man-made attempts to create a self-consistent system of beliefs regarding salvation and eternal security.
 They are self-consistent in that they do not contradict themselves, but there are numerous scriptures that contadict them.
 I prefer a position that fairly considers all the relevant scriptures, even if it is not logically self-consistent.

 Before we proceed, it is useful to examine some extreme beliefs which are clearly unscriptural.

-The hypothetical question may be asked, ďSuppose a genuine believer sins just before he dies, where will he go?Ē Some will say hell.
+Regarding the hypothetical question asked earlier, ďSuppose a genuine believer sins just before he dies, where will he go?Ē Arminians will say hell.
 They say that sin cannot enter heaven.
 In that case which of us will ever go there?
 More importantly why then did Jesus die?
 Didnít he pay the price of sin in full?
 Tetelestai (it is finished) was a commercial word meaning the debt is paid in full.
 He died for every sin ever committed and even those yet to be committed.
 Sin has lost its sting and cannot deter anyone from entering heaven, only unbelief can (John 3:18).